 Today I went out and collected mulberries and I can’t wait to get started making a variety of treats, freezing and drying them.
 You didn’t just ask what are mulberries?
 Did you?

 What Are Mulberries?

-Mulberries are a type of berry that come in three colors black, red and white.
+Mulberries are a type of berry that comes in three colors black, red and white.
 They are pretty yummy.
 Both humans and animals seem to enjoy them.
-Not sure of any look alikes.
+Not sure of any look-alikes.